San Diego Spirit

-The San Diego Spirit was a professional soccer team that played in the Women's United Soccer Association.
-The team played at Torero Stadium on the campus of the University of San Diego in San Diego, California.
-The team began play in 2001.
+The San Diego Spirit were a professional soccer team based in San Diego, California, that competed in the Women's United Soccer Association (WUSA).
+The team played its home games at Torero Stadium on the campus of the University of San Diego.
+The Spirit began play in 2001.
 The league announced on September 15, 2003, it was suspending operations.

 The founding members of the Spirit were Julie Foudy, Shannon MacMillan and Joy Fawcett.
 The team reached the playoffs in the 2003 season, losing to the Atlanta Beat in the semifinals.
 Other notable members of the Spirit included Scotland's Julie Fleeting, Brazil's Daniela and Canada's Christine Latham, as well as U.S. national team players Jenni Branam, Aly Wagner and Shannon Boxx.

 Year-by-year

 Players

 The "founding players" of the Spirit were Julie Foudy, Shannon MacMillan and Joy Fawcett of the 1999 U.S. Women's World Cup team.